redpaperheart/Cinder-Sensel/README.md

 This Block does not cover all functionality that is provided by the Sensel SDK, but it helps setting up all header and libraries paths.

 ##### Adding this block to Cinder
 This block was built with version 0.9.1, so 0.9.0 and up should work.
-This block is also is currently tested on Windows OS only.
+This block has been tested on OSX and Windows 10.

 * First get a Sensel Morph device.
 [Sensel Morph]( https://sensel.com/pages/the-sensel-morph )
 * Second download the Sensel Driver.
 [Sensel Driver](https://sensel.com/pages/support)